Kindergarten - 5 years of age on or before September 1

 Bradfield: Every Wednesday

-Note: Spirit wear ordered during back to school sign-up will be available in October.
-You can purchase additional spirit wear at Orientation, Meet the Teacher or Curriculum Night.
+Note: Spirit wear ordered during back to school sign-up will usually be available in October.
+You can purchase additional spirit wear through the website, during pop-up shopping events, or when in-person events resume.

 - Dress Up Days: The school and kindergarten will have dress up days throughout the year.